Choice-IF-Collaborations/new-things-router-app/README.md

 2. Install Node.js dependencies using `npm install`.

+3. Create a new blank logging database by using `cp log.db.empty log.db`

-3. Compile the SASS stylesheets by running `npm run watch`.
+4. Compile the SASS stylesheets by running `npm run watch`.
 In development, keep this script running to update the stylesheets as changes are made.
 In production, close the script using `CTRL + C`.

-4. Run the Node.js app using `node index.js`.
+5. Run the Node.js app using `node index.js`.

-5. In another Terminal window, run `python app.py` to start the background daemon.
+6. In another Terminal window, run `python app.py` to start the background daemon.

-6. The interface can be accessed at `http://localhost:3000`.
+7. The interface can be accessed at `http://localhost:3000`.